suljov/ReconRunner/README.md

 # ReconRunner

-A powerful, enhanced version of the popular tools like Gobuster and ffuf, designed to streamline and improve your experience with directory and file brute-forcing and scan for subdomains.
-This tool automates multiple wordlist usage, offers flexible protocol options, and ensures clean and organized output, all while keeping the user in control with intuitive command-line flags.
+ReconRunner is a tool designed to streamline and make directory and file brute-forcing, as well as subdomain enumeration easier.
+Leveraging popular tools like Gobuster and ffuf, ReconRunner provides a more flexible and powerful experience with improved handling of wordlists, protocols, and outputs.

 ## **TODO/idéas**
-* make a install script for easier install??
+* ~~make a install script for easier install??~~
 * fix the output saving problem on dirs and subs
     * fix so the subs type get a clean output file instead of messy json
     * fix so dirs output get saved (seems to be an append problem here)